 The Spowage decision, which was published approximately 18 months after Torr, restricts the circumstances in which a support vessel engaged in construction and maintenance activity can be regarded as performing a relevant use.

-2008/09 onwards - the meaning of “exploiting mineral resources by means of a well”
+Tax year 2008 to 2009 onwards - the meaning of “exploiting mineral resources by means of a well”

-Consequently the wide definition of “exploiting mineral resources by means of a well” that arose from the decision in Torr, is partly restricted by the narrower definition of that term applied in the more recent decision in Spowage.
+Consequently, the wide definition of “exploiting mineral resources by means of a well” that arose from the decision in Torr, is partly restricted by the narrower definition of that term applied in the more recent decision in Spowage.

 For the tax year 2008 to 2009 onwards, the implications of the decisions in Torr and Spowage apply together and must be considered to determine whether a vessel is an offshore installation or a ship.